Chryseus/D2R-Offline/readme.md

 You can run `D2ROffline.exe` with arguments to solve some problems.

 ### -FixLocalSave
-`.\D2ROffline.exe -FixLocalSave` This will update your save files to allow you to play your characters in single player mode *(act3 to act5 included)* instead of hosting a TCP/IP game.
+`.\D2ROffline.exe -FixLocalSave` This will update your save files to allow you to play your characters in single-player mode *(act3 to act5 included)* instead of hosting a TCP/IP game.
 This argument prevents the game from loading and will just patch your save files.
+Please note that this will also unlock all quests so that you can jump right into all acts.

+### -FixLocalSaveNoQuests`
+`.\D2ROffline.exe -FixLocalSaveNoQuests` Does the same as `-FixLocalSave` but without unlocking any quests.

 ### -UpdateKeyBinds
 `.\D2ROffline.exe -UpdateKeyBinds` This will sync your keybindings between characters.

 ### -Delay \<delay in ms>
-`.\D2ROffline.exe -Delay 35` This will change the delay amount when patching your game, default is 25.
+`.\D2ROffline.exe C:\D2R\Game.exe -Delay 35` This will change the delay amount when patching your game, default is 25.
 Use this and try different values to help with crashes after being in-game for certain amounts of time.

 ### "Game.exe file path"
-`.\D2ROffline.exe "C:\D2R\Game.exe"` Use this to specify a path to Game.exe if you're not running `D2ROffline.exe` from the same directory.
+`.\D2ROffline.exe C:\D2R\Game.exe` Use this to specify a path to Game.exe if you're not running `D2ROffline.exe` from the same directory.

+### Passing arguments
+`.\D2ROffline C:\D2R\Game.exe -txt -direct -whatever -w` The patcher will pass all other arguments, which are in our case `-txt -direct -whatever -w`, to the game so that you can launch them as you wish.

 ## Custom Patches